AloisSeckar/demos-java/README.md

 * http://alois-seckar.cz

 ## Extra - Java Features
-[JavaFeatures](JavaFeatures.md) is my list of all Java versions with all JEPs included in each release.
+[Java Features](JavaFeatures.md) is my list of all Java versions with all JEPs included in each release.

 ## Extra - Java Tech
-[JavaTech](JavaTech.md) is my list of interesting projects based on Java.
+[Java Tech](JavaTech.md) is my list of interesting projects based on Java.

 ## Extra - Java News
-[JavaNews](JavaNews.md) is my list with interesting articles and information from Java world started since 09/2023.
+[Java News](JavaNews.md) is my list with interesting articles and information from Java world started since 09/2023.

+## Extra - JEP Status
+[JEP Status](JEPStatus.md) is my tracker of changes in [OpenJDK JEP Index](https://openjdk.org/jeps/0) since 09/2023.